SmartThingsCommunity/smartthings-cli/packages/cli/README.md

     <value>] [-d] [--authorize] [--principal <value>] [--statement <value>]

 FLAGS
+  -d, --dry-run        produce JSON but don't actually submit --authorize          authorize connector's Lambda functions to be called by SmartThings --principal=<value>  use this principal instead of the default when authorizing lambda functions --statement=<value>  use this statement id instead of the default when authorizing lambda functions

+COMMON FLAGS
-  -d, --dry-run          produce JSON but don't actually submit -h, --help             Show CLI help.
+  -h, --help             Show CLI help.
   -i, --input=<value>    specify input file
   -j, --json             use JSON format of input and/or output